-Most people think that for our politician’s to even contemplate the idea of a mass cull of the populations, would a suggestion to far, we would never do that we are British.
+Most people think that for our politician’s to even contemplate the idea of a mass cull of the populations, would be a suggestion too far, we would never do that we are British.

 Something has changed.
-Something very sinister indeed has slowly yet without any pause, made its way into the minds of our political representatives.
-I know, many people are struggling with the idea we are about to face an attempt at forced vaccination of the whole UK population, which will actually give everyone the virus they are reckoning to vaccinate against, and worse, because this power of demand lies with the United Nations, which also owns the patent controlling rights to the vaccines, via its subsidiary World Health Organisation, this command has authority within all nations that suffer bankrupt governments, that also happen to be signed up to the International Health Regulations (IHR).
+Something very sinister indeed has slowly, yet without any pause, made its way into the minds of our political representatives.
+I know, many people are struggling with the idea we will at some time in the future, face an attempt at forced vaccination of the whole UK population, which will actually give everyone the virus they are reckoning to vaccinate against, and worse, because this power of demand lies with the United Nations, which also owns the patent controlling rights to the vaccines, via its subsidiary World Health Organisation, this command has authority within all nations that suffer bankrupt governments, that also happen to be signed up to the International Health Regulations (IHR).

 We know minds such as Malthus, Galton, Darwin, Huxley, and many more insidious eugenicists have spoken at length of the need to ensure the survival of the fittest, which means mass cull from time to time of the lower classes.

 Tom Cruise the actor and Scientologist and also a Knight of Malta donates to the Manchester based Optimum Population Trust.
 He and his father are big on eugenics.
 Cruise and his father tie into the House of Orsini, an old Papal bloodline.

 Take a look at the information below, taken from The Jackdaw, which is a Members Magazine coming out of the Optimum Population Trust, in order we can take a peak at the kind of minds, including the likes of Sir David Attenborough, that would be fascinated by the idea of controlling the human populations as if they are Gods.

 Taking action on population